panoptesDev/Safecoin/docs/src/developing/test-validator.md

 safecoin genesis-hash
 ```
 * **NOTE:** The result should match the `Genesis Hash:` field in the
-`safecoin-test-validator` status output
+`panoptis-test-validator` status output

 #### Check the wallet balance
 ```
 safecoin balance
 ```
 * **NOTE:** `Error: No such file or directory (os error 2)` means that the default
 wallet does not yet exist.
-Create it with `safecoin-keygen new`.
+Create it with `panoptis-keygen new`.
 * **NOTE:** If the wallet has a zero PANO balance, airdrop some localnet PANO with
 `safecoin airdrop 10`